• Victoria

 Wine Zones of Victoria – Click to enlarge

 Victoria has lots to shout about when it comes to wine.
-They have the most regions of any wine-producing state with 20 unique and diverse regions producing virtually every imaginable wine style from fine sparkling wine, quality Chardonnay and Pinot Noir, age-worthy Cabernet, savoury Shiraz and the historic fortified wines of Rutherglen.
-When it comes to planted vines, Victoria is the third largest behind South Australia and New South Wales, with around 23,600 hectares of vines, under a third that of South Australia.
-The state contributes around 13% of the annual crush according to Wine Australia National Vintage Report 2023, with around 13% of this coming from the Victorian side of the Murray Darling/Swan Hill regions and a little over 4% coming from the remaining 18 regions.
+They have the most regions of any wine-producing state with 20 unique and diverse regions producing virtually every imaginable wine style from fine sparkling wine, quality Chardonnay and Pinot Noir, age-worthy Cabernet Sauvignon, savoury Shiraz and the historic fortified wines of Rutherglen.
+When it comes to planted vines, Victoria is the third largest behind South Australia and New South Wales, with around 23,600 hectares of vines, under a third of that of South Australia.
+The state contributes around 13% of the annual crush, according to Wine Australia National Vintage Report 2023, with around 13% of this coming from the Victorian side of the Murray Darling/Swan Hill regions and a little over 4% coming from the remaining 18 regions.

 The state is made up of 6 wine zones and 20 official GI (Geographic Indication) wine regions.
-Perhaps the most well know is Port Phillip around the state’s capital, which is home to 5 wine regions; Yarra Valley, which is known for its outstanding beauty as well as its Pinot Noir and Chardonnay; Mornington Peninsula, with stunning beaches and coastal villages to explore, as well as charming cellar doors; Geelong, on the west side of the bay, around the town of the same name; Macedon Ranges, the furthest north in this zone, famously home to day spas and indulgence; and lastly but no means least Sunbury, which is the smallest of all the region in Victoria, with its centre just 15 minutes from Melbourne airport.
+Perhaps the most well-known is Port Phillip, around the state’s capital, which is home to 5 wine regions; Yarra Valley, which is known for its outstanding beauty as well as its Pinot Noir and Chardonnay; Mornington Peninsula, with stunning beaches and coastal villages to explore, as well as charming cellar doors; Geelong, on the west side of the bay, around the town of the same name; Macedon Ranges, the furthest north in this zone, famously home to day spas and indulgence; and lastly but no means least Sunbury, which is the smallest of all the region in Victoria, with its centre just 15 minutes from Melbourne airport.

 East from here is North East Victoria wine zone comprising of Glenrowan, famous for Ned Kellys last stand and centred around the town of Wangaratta; King Valley, whose Italian history is reflected in its wines; Alpine Valley, offering stunning valley views created by the Ovens, Buffalo, Buckland and Kiewa rivers; Beechworth, one of the smallest regions after Sunbury, meaning the Vignerons can devote hands-on attention to the wine-making; and Rutherglen, the unchallenged capital of fortified wines in Australia, with many of its great wines recognised throughout the world.